natbw/MCS/README.md

 **Importing Classes**

-To import the package:
+To import the package with each class:

-`montecarlo.msc import Die, Game, Analyzer`
+`from montecarlo.msc import Die, Game, Analyzer`

 **Usage**